 - ensure that no smoking is allowed anywhere in the buildings, and that those smoking outside do so quietly, and use the receptacles provided for extinguishing/disposing of cigarettes

-- ensure that attendees are aware of the fire evacuation and safety procedures, and that a responsible person is aware of the location and use of fire equipment and escape routes, and that these are kept clear (see information sheet for brief details and a copy of the full Fire Risk Assessment may be obtained from the Parish Office on request).
+- ensure that attendees are aware of the fire evacuation and safety procedures, and that a responsible person is aware of the location and use of fire equipment and escape routes, and that these are kept clear (see information on the noticeboards for brief details and a copy of the full Fire Risk Assessment may be obtained from the Parish Office on request).
 The Hirer is also responsible for ensuring that the maximum permitted capacity indicated in the Fire Risk Assessment is not exceeded.

 - in the event of any injury occurring, arrange for the accident book to be completed immediately, and the accident sheet forwarded to the Parish Office as soon as possible.

-- Safety of Children and Vulnerable Persons
+- Safety of Children and Vulnerable Persons (Safeguarding)